TMD/TMJ Treatment in Rochester, MN

 arrow icon

 Some cases of mild TMD may go away on their own with lifestyle changes, such as ceasing gum chewing, de-stressing to eliminate teeth clenching, and more.
 However, if you suffer from the symptoms of TMD for more than a week or two, your condition may be chronic.
-To learn more about your specific case of TMD, it’s best to seek a qualified, experienced dentist to get the help you need.
+To learn more about your specific case of TMD, it’s best to seek assistance from the experience team atHonor Dental to get the help you need.

 How can I treat TMJ pain on my own?